 What is the secondary sector or what are secondary activities?

-Manufactures in the total exports of the Republic of Congo are not significant, accounting for a minimal percentage in 2023 due to the country’s reliance on other sectors for economic output.
+Manufactures in the total exports of the Republic of Congo are not significant, accounting for a minimal percentage due to the country’s reliance on petroleum and other primary commodities for economic output.

 Tertiary sector of Congo, Republic of the